Fairview High School (Colorado): Academics

+Original map of Fairview High School printed in the Boulder Daily Camera on September 26, 1971.

 View of the Boulder Flatirons from Fairview High School.
 February 7, 2019.

 In 2020, Fairview was ranked 249th by U.S. News & World Report in their National High School Rankings; 7th best high school in Colorado, also by US News; 2nd best public high school in Colorado by Niche; and best college prep public high school in Colorado, also by Niche.
 The school offers kids help with college preparation through its college and Career Center.
 Fairview has a reputation for being academically demanding.